alnoki/AAAAAA/docs/development/tasks/sphinx.rst

    * :command:`make html` to create new documentation files
    * :command:`python -m http.server` to start running a website server
+   * Just start one server, lest you incur an :xref:`http-socket-error`

 #.
 Open http://localhost:8000/_build/html/index.html in a browser